COSC3020/pancake-sort-LukeHoese/README.md

 number of comparisons?
 What is it in terms of the number of flips?
 Add your answer to this markdown file.

+The outer loop runs n-1 times, which is an element of $\Theta$(n).
+The inner loop makes j comparisons each pass, where j is the size of the unsorted array, so j = n - 1 for the first pass, j = n - 2 for the second pass.
+Thus we can think of the amount of work done by the inner loop as an element of $\Theta$(n).
+Multiplying these two gives us a total time complexity of $\Theta$(n<sup>2</sup>).

+Flips can be thought of in a very similar way.
+Each element we sort can take 0, 1, or 2 flips depending on its position.
+Doing this for every element gives us an asymptotic complexity for number of flips of $\Theta$(n), linear to number of elements.
+Within each flip we return to our trusty j, with j being the number of unsorted elements, n for first pass, n-1 for second pass, once again simplifying to $\Theta$(n).
+Multiplying these two once again gives us $\Theta$(n<sup>2</sup>)

+This makes sense as we'd expect asymptotic runtime to be the same for any algorithm no matter which way you choose to evaluate it.